ashika-shetty/sw-action-figure-co/README.md

 - Enriches data with character details from the Star Wars API (SWAPI).
 - Transforms data to include metrics like total revenue, quantity sold, and more.
 - Loads the transformed data into a PostgreSQL data warehouse.
-- Dockerized Python application for easy setup and deployment.
+- Python application for easy setup and deployment.
 - Continuous Integration and Deployment with GitHub Actions.

 ## Technologies Used